 With the ability to collect and spend points on hundreds of brands and products it really is the market leader and if you haven’t got one you most probably should.

 I don’t know about you but sometimes I feel like a need a separate wallet for the number of loyalty cards I carry around.

-There are loads of the little plastic things for pretty much every other shop on the high street.
+There are loads of little plastic things for pretty much every other shop on the high street.
 This won’t stop me from picking them up though.
 It doesn’t make me shop more – it just makes me think about where I’m going to shop and where I’ll get the best overall bargain.